Laura Waddington

 After a few months in Lisbon, I went to Barcelona, where I worked on the sound design of The Lost Days and then I moved to Paris.
 There, I started to film the world directly with a small digital camera, the SONY TRV-900 and I came to love video as a form of writing but it was, to me, a completely different process from film and not the smooth development which the camera manufacturers would have us believe.
 It was a new way of seeing.

 I didn’t return to New York for a decade and, then, it was only for a few days.
-After the attacks on The World Trade Center, in 2001, it became more difficult to live in the US without papers and many of the friends without whom I couldn’t have made my short films and videos, scattered across the globe
+After the attacks on the World Trade Center, in 2001, it became more difficult to live in the US without papers and many of the friends without whom I couldn’t have made my short films and videos, scattered across the globe

 One day, after years of asking my father to write down something about his family in Ireland, of which I knew so little, he sent me some typed up pages.
 I learnt that I had a great grandmother, who was from Lithuania.
 It was the buried, latent things that kept me filming; shards of truth, revealed in the glitches.